 Going back to the beginning means going back to basics.
 If today’s global system seems too complex to grasp properly, perhaps prehistory may help reduce the variables at play, so that we can get the fundamentals right in the first place.
 Speculating about what happened when the first humans met each other is a good starting point.

-These ideas are explored in further detail in a forthcoming article published by the Cambridge Review of International Affairs: ‘Back to prehistory: The quest for an alternative IR founding myth’.
+These ideas are explored in further detail in an article published in Volume 31, Issue 6 of the Cambridge Review of International Affairs: ‘Back to prehistory: The quest for an alternative IR founding myth’.
 The article draws inspiration from World History to further examine the hypothesis of a first Palaeolithic encounter and what it means for IR.
 In an attempt to breach disciplinary barriers, extensive use is made of contributions from other social sciences, notably political anthropology, social psychology and evolutionary approaches.
 This contribution, it is hoped, might assist in bridging the academic gap between the two disciplines by inviting students to pay more attention to the prehistoric foundations of the ‘international’.